MathCancer/PhysiCell/README.md

 ### Notices for intended changes that may affect backwards compatibility:
 + We intend to deprecate the unused phenotype variables `relative_maximum_attachment_distance`, `relative_detachment_distance`, and `maximum_attachment_rate` from `phenotype.mechanics.`

-+ We intend to merge `Custom_Variable` and `Custom_Vector_Variable` in the very near future.
++ We intend to merge `Custom_Variable` and `Custom_Vector_Variable` in the future.

 + We may change the role of `operator()` and `operator[]` in `Custom_Variable` to more closely mirror the functionality in `Parameters<T>`.

-+ Some search functions (e.g., to find a substrate or a custom variable) will start to return -1 if no matches are found, rather than 0.
++ Additional search functions (e.g., to find a substrate or a custom variable) will start to return -1 if no matches are found, rather than 0.

 + We will change the timing of when `entry_function`s are executed within cycle models.
 Right now, they are evaluated immediately after the exit from the preceding phase (and prior to any cell division events), which means that only the parent cell executes it, rather than both daughter cells.
 Instead, we'll add an internal Boolean for "just exited a phase", and use this to execute the entry function at the next cycle call.
 This should make daughter cells independently execute the entry function.